-Some of links provided are affiliate links in which I receive a very small commission .
-This helps support my channel & site… but not by much!
+Some links provided are affiliate in which I receive a small commission.

-Use Coupon Code KTFG for 10% off at participating stores *
+Use Coupon Code KTFG for a discount at the following stores:

-I had to learn a lot to complete this project, much more than I had anticipated including:
+I had to learn a lot about video editing workstations to complete this project, more than I had anticipated.

-- Hard drive specs & formatting (Apple’s Containers, Volumes etc.)
+- Hard Drive Specs & Formatting (APFS, Containers, Volumes etc.)

-- Monitor & computer resolution output & capabilities (my MBP 2012 can’t output utlrawide)
+- Monitor & Computer Resolution output & capabilities

 I thought I had a good understanding of these things but